ai2cm/fv3net/workflows/prognostic_c48_run/docs/config-usage.rst

 Fortran diagnostics
 ^^^^^^^^^^^^^^^^^^^

-Diagnostic to be output by the Fortran model are specified in the ``fortran_diagnostics`` section.
+Diagnostics to be output by the Fortran model are specified in the ``fortran_diagnostics`` section.
 For example:

 .. code-block:: yaml